agentfoo88/GratiStellar-legal/TERMS_OF_SERVICE.md

 (If paid features are introduced):
 - Refunds will be subject to platform policies (Google Play, App Store)
 - We do not control platform refund processes
-- Contact [INSERT SUPPORT EMAIL] for refund inquiries
+- Contact gratistellar@gmail.com for refund inquiries

 ---